What you should know about the HPV vaccine

 • Compromised immune system

-• Damaged skins or skin issues
+• Damaged skin or skin issues

 • Personal contact